carpentries-incubator/workflows-nextflow/_episodes/04-operators.md

 ### collect

+The reverse of the `flatten` operator is `collect`.
 The `collect` operator collects all the items emitted by a channel to a list and return the resulting object as a sole emission.
 This can be extremely useful when combing the results from the output of multiple processes, or a single process run multiple times.

 ~~~
 channel